 Discounts for Electronic Payments: You might be able to get a 0.25% rate discount as a repayment incentive for automatic payments.
 This interest rate reduction is for having payments electronically debited from your bank account and is a rebate given up front.
 When you make your payments on time you are taking steps toward building a solid credit history.
 Check with your loan servicer for this discount.

 Borrowing Limits: The Direct Loan amount on your initial award letter lists your maximum unsubsidized eligibility.
-You must notify Student Financial Services via http://bionic.brynmawr.edu Self-Service if you wish to accept, decline, or reduce your loan.
+You must notify the Office of Financial Aid via https://bionic.brynmawr.edu Self-Service if you wish to accept, decline, or reduce your loan.

 Graduate Annual Loan Limits and Terms: Depending on the cost of attendance, graduate students may borrow up to$20,500 annually in an Unsubsidized Loan.
 Two terms represent an annual loan period.
 The Direct PLUS Loan annual limit is determined by student cost of attendance minus other aid received.
 Borrower-Based Loans: Borrower-Based Loans (BB) are awarded to eligible students who start the academic year in the Summer.
 Two terms represent an annual loan period, therefore, a BB loan includes the Summer and Fall terms asone loan period, with the Spring term starting a new loan period.
 Loans borrowed in the Spring BB loan period are included in the following Summer term when loan eligibility is being determined.